 The design of Residence Hall Phase XVI combines modern features and sustainability, while providing new students with a welcoming atmosphere to make them feel at home.

 KWK and Architect-of-Record Jenkins Peer Architects (JPA) worked closely with university administrators to design the new hall with the first-year student in mind.
 The building’s design includes traditional double rooms for up to 692 students and their Resident Advisors.
 Resident rooms are supported by shared bathrooms for more privacy, with lounges and study rooms on each floor.
 The design also includes a community kitchen, laundry room, gaming area, and office and living space for Housing and Residence Life staff.

-The new complex will be designed and built using LEED or Green Globes elements, and its exterior design will reflect the existing architectural style on campus.
+The new complex was also designed using sustainable elements, and its exterior design reflects the existing architectural style on campus.